-What are the goals of your campaign?
+• What are the goals of your campaign?
 Be as specific as possible.
 For example, "We want to have a meeting with the representative of children and youth; we want to host three public events to bring awareness to the specific issue.
 This is the problem we've identified, and here are some solutions to that problem, etc."

-How are you going to measure progress of your goals?
-How will you know you have achieved them?
-What does your campaign look like:
+- How are you going to measure progress of your; does your campaign look like: - two weeks before launching it?

-" six months after you launch it?
+• a month after you launch it?